atilm/TaskBoard/README.md

 * Histogram and scatter plot of the estimate error distribution
 * List the tasks you worked on during the last days, weeks or months

+## Installation

+Download and execute the latest installer for Windows from the GitHub release page.

 ## Documentation

 In progress...